 - Unique engineering that helps to expand when the blade is hot and maintain a perfect cut by reducing warp on the longer rips

-- Available in only one size (10 inches for miter or table saw)
+- Available in only one size (10 inches for mitre or table saw)

 Best Pro-Quality Woodworking Table Saw Blade

-You should have come up to see this blade has used in numerous professional carpenter shops.
-This blade is probably the best choice of blades for furniture makers and professional carpenters.
-It is also one of the top-rated tables saw blades for hands down and joinery.
+It would be best if you had come up to see this blade has been used in numerous professional carpenter shops.
+This blade is probably the best choice for furniture makers and professional carpenters.
+One of the top-rated tables saw blades for hands down and joinery.

 Why is it unique?

-To put it simply, we would say that this blade built with fantastic craftsmanship and materials of the blade.
+To put it simply, we would say that this blade was built with fantastic craftsmanship and materials.
 This blade is hand-made one by one, using the C-4 carbide teeth.
 This hand brazed to the plate, and also, each unit is hand tensioned to perfect specifications before striking the shelf.